pershyn/storm-deb-packaging/README.md

   `./build_jzmq.sh -p 2 -m "myemail@example.com"`

 Just run the build scripts, and debian artifacts will be created.
-Run `-h` to read help.
+Run any command with `-h` to read help.
-Note, that in packages will not depend on exact packaging version of other package.
-Just, e.g., `libzmq1 >= 2.1.7`, without packaging version.
+Note, that packages will not depend on exact packaging version of other package.
+Just like `libzmq1 >= 2.1.7`, without packaging version.
 So you have to take care about proper package versions installed manually or (better) using puppet/chef/salt...
+During the installation storm package also creates or enables existing storm user.

 Compatibity:
 -------------------